svozza/cfn/README.md

 Path to template (json or js file).
 If the optional second argument is passed in it will override this.

-##### options.enableLogging
+##### options.async
-Enables monitoring stack progress logging events.
-Defaults to true.
+If set to true create and update runs asynchronously.
+Defaults to false.

 ##### options.params
 This is an object that gets passed to function templates.
 For example this .js template